 YouTube ad test

-Our testing revealed that Poper Blocker can block YouTube ads.
-This is great news for anyone who finds video ads a nuisance and wants a smooth, uninterrupted experience watching YouTube videos.
+We test all ad blockers for their ability to block YouTube ads.
+These video ads can be a nuisance an wants a smooth, uninterrupted experience watching YouTube videos.

 We opened a YouTube video on a browser with no ad blockers and were greeted with the usual pre-roll ads and banner ads.